young boy with a hula hoop will eventually learn he can only control what happens on the inside

 Three Things to Remember

 1. Others are not wrong to care.
 They’re just often wrong about what helps.
-Receive the heart, release the words.
+I know I sound like a broken record: Receive the heart, release the words.

 2. Our struggles don’t mean we’re failing.
 They mean we have another place to connect with God.